LLNL/anchoring/README.md

-# anchoring
-On the Use of Anchoring for Training Vision Models
+# Spotlight@Neurips2024 - On the Use of Anchoring for Training Vision Models